-10-9B-119-3 PRELIMINARY PLAT REQUIREMENTS:
+10-9B-17-9 PRELIMINARY PLAT REQUIREMENTS:

-- A. The preliminary plat shall contain the following:

-- a.
-Delineate the location of designated setback areas.

-- b.
-The building envelope.
+- A. The preliminary plat shall contain the following: - a.
+Delineate the location of designated setback areas. - b.
+The building envelope. - c.

-- c.
 Areas of cuts and fills.

 - d.
 Retention

 - e.
 Limits of disturbance.

 - f.
 Open space areas

 - g.
 Conform to the requirements set forth in chapter 15, article B of this title.

 - B. Plans that shall be submitted and approved in conjunction with the Preliminary Plat:

 - a.
 Sensitive Areas Plan

 - b.
 Slope Analysis Plan

 - c.
 A revegetation/retention plan.

 - d.
 Erosion control plan

 - e.
 Geotechnical report

 - f.
 Fire Protection Plan

-10-9B-19-4: SENSITIVE AREAS PLAN:
+10-9B-19-9-1: SENSITIVE AREAS PLAN:

-- A. Purpose.
+- B. Purpose.
 To promote safe, environmentally sensitive, development that balances the rights and long-term interests of property owners and those of the general public.

-- B. The sensitive area plan shall contain the following:
+- C. The sensitive area plan shall contain the following:

 - a.
-As a base as an aerial map showing the nondisturbed conditions that exist prior to any grading or construction.
+As a base as an aerial map showing the non-disturbed conditions that exist prior to any grading or construction.

 - b.
 Map shall outline and have the following overlays:

 - i.
 Current Vegetation, including:

 - 1. Clusters or groves of trees

 - ii.
 Natural Features

 - 1. Ravines

 - 2. Drainages

-- 3. Steep Slopes
+- 3. Steep Slopes (need to define)

 - 4. Ridgelines

 - 5. Fault Lines

 - 6. Wildlife Habitat Corridors

 - 7. Unique Soil Features such as collapsible soil, rock features, etc.

 - 8. Proposed Lots

 - 9. Building Envelopes

-- 10.Roads
+- 10. Roads

-- 11.Trails
+- 11. Trails

 - 12. Open Spaces

-- C. The plan shall be submitted and approved by the planning commission with the submittal of the preliminary plat.
+- D. The plan shall be submitted and recommended by the planning commission and approved by the city council with the submittal of the preliminary plat.
 The commission can require redesigns of lots, roads, and other development features to better implement the intent of this code.

-- D. Data from the sensitive areas plan shall be used to develop the preliminary plat by locating areas that should be preserved to meet the intent and regulations of the CE-3 zone.
+- E. Data from the sensitive areas plan shall be used to develop the preliminary plat by locating areas that should be preserved to meet the intent and regulations of the CE-3 zone.

-10-9B-19-5: SLOPE ANALYSIS PLAN:
+10-9B-19-9-2: SLOPE ANALYSIS PLAN:

-- A. A slope analysis plan shall be submitted in conjunction with the sensitive areas plan and with the submittal of the preliminary plat. - B. Application. - a.
+- A. A slope analysis plan shall be submitted in conjunction with the sensitive areas plan and with the submittal of the preliminary plat.

+- B. Application.

+- a.
 The slope analysis shall show contour lines at two foot (2') intervals.

 - b.
 It will also identify by color the following slopes:

 - i. under fifteen percent (15%).

 - ii.
 Fifteen percent (15%) to nineteen percent (19%).

 - iii.
 Twenty percent (20%) to twenty nine percent (29%).

 - iv.
 Thirty percent (30%) to thirty nine percent (39%).

 - v.
 Forty percent (40%) and above.

 - c.
 It shall also contain the following:

 - i.
 Proposed lots.

 - ii.
 Building envelopes.

 - iii.
 Roads.

 - iv.
 Trails.

 - v.
 Open space.

 - vi.
 Area of disturbance.

 - d.
 The slope analysis shall aid the applicant, staff, and the planning commission in determining that the intent and regulations of the CE-3 zone are met.

-10-9B-19-6: REVEGETATION/RETENTION PLAN:
+10-9B-19-9-3: REVEGETATION/RETENTION PLAN: